sampsondaniel/snapshotter/README.md

 ```

 Enable and start the timer:

 ```
 sudo systemctl enable --now snapshotter.timer
 ```

 You can also run the program manually on any day of the epoch by using the `-f` argument.
 To save a snapshot for any other epoch than the current, use i.e. `-e 450`.

+\*\*
+Sum amounts inside of snapshot:

+Run:
+sqlite3 snapshotter.sqlite

+Prompt:
+select \* from snapshot;

+Prompt:
+SELECT SUM(amount) FROM snapshot;

+\*\*
+This branch includes METERA ISPO calculations for some epochs.
+Some sum functions have been addedd to the snapshotter.js